vincentjiang9890/Escape-the-Haunted-House/README.md

-# 3DHorrorGame_CS4361_Team4
+# Escape the Haunted House
-We are going to make a singleplayer horror game where you must escape from a powerful entity.
+A singleplayer horror game where you must escape from a powerful entity.
 The player must search for keys in order to escape the cursed house.
 While the player is exploring the house, the cursed monster roams the house and will hunt the player down.

 ## Prerequisites